Responses to literature and how facilitate growth

 The most important response a child can have with a piece of literature is enjoyment.
 The pleasure a child gets from a story will determine their desire to seek other stories and ultimately if they develop a life long love of literature.

-To facilitate communication it helps to know the kinds of responses a person can have with literature.
+To facilitate learning and communication it helps to know the different kinds of responses a person can have with literature and how they change as children grow.

 Kinds of Responses